anudeepbablu/shoe-pg-gan/README.md

 ## Troubleshooting:

 1. If you come across 'could not create cudnn handle: CUDNN_STATUS_INTERNAL_ERROR'.
-This indicated cudnn version is incompitble.
+This indicates cudnn version is incompatible.